bthornton191/apex_external_console_demo/README.md

 ### Step 3: Run the script
 Run the main.py file via `python main.py` or through your IDE.

+> **TIP**: Try stepping through line by line using your IDE's debugger.

+## Next Steps
+You'll notice that the code in this repo doesn't do any solving or post-processing.
+I ran into an error when I tried to solve the model from the external terminal.
+Saving then manually opening and solving seems to work.
+I would like to get this worked out soon.
+I also plan to look into creating screenshots and animations within a script.

 ## Contributing
 Please don't hesitate to message/email me if you have any suggestions that might improve this repo.